MostafaHakam98/OrderQ/docs/README.md

 # Documentation

-This directory contains additional documentation for the BrightEat project.
+This directory contains additional documentation for the OrderQ project.

 ## Available Documentation